-Since initial information regarding a sexual assault may come forth from a variety of campus and community sources, it is necessary that the Associate Vice President for Student Life, , the Director of Student Ministries, Campus Counselors, or the Resident Director be notified and serve as the administrator charged with coordinating services.
-Exceptions to this notification process occur when the victim refuses to release information about the incident and/or is protected by the ethical and legal "confidentiality privilege" afforded to the Health Services staff or the University Chaplain
+Since initial information regarding a sexual assault may come forth from a variety of campus and community sources, it is necessary that the Vice President for Student Life, the Director of Student Ministries, or the Resident Director be notified and serve as the administrator charged with coordinating services.
+Exceptions to this notification process occur when the victim refuses to release information about the incident and/or is protected by the ethical and legal "confidentiality privilege" afforded to the Health Services staff or the University Minister.

 The victim will be assured that any referral will be confidential and is intended to help the victim meet his/her needs during this time of crisis.
 The victim will also be assured that he/she will be in control of decisions regarding formal charges and nothing "automatic" will take place by nature of being referred to the appropriate personnel listed above.
 This approach will hopefully reduce potential fear and anxiety levels about being referred to an administrative office and reinforce that this procedure is strictly enacted to assist the victim.

-Further, the Associate Vice President for Student Life will assist with arrangements for alternate housing if the victim feels his or her safety is in jeopardy.
-The Associate Vice President for Student Affairs will be the University representative in discussions with parents and/or significant others when the victim so requests and in all cases in which a minor (person under 18 years of age) is involved.
+Further, the Vice President for Student Life will assist with arrangements for alternate housing if the victim feels his or her safety is in jeopardy.
+The Vice President for Student Life will be the University representative in discussions with parents and/or significant others when the victim so requests and in all cases in which a minor (person under 18 years of age) is involved.

 Campus Response/Coordination of Services: